phpgearbox/session/README.md

 );
 ```

-And thats it, for more configuration options see the class comments at
+And thats it, for more configuration options see the class comments at:
 https://github.com/phpgearbox/session/blob/master/Session.php

 Now you can use code like the following: